kalatabe/horse/README.md

 ## Parameters

-You may pass a number of command-line parameters to the program to control the password generation logic and desired output.
+You may pass certain command-line parameters to the program to control the password generation process and desired output.
 ---

     -w INTEGER

 Minimum number of words to include in generated password.
 Default `4`.

 ---

-    -l INTEGER
-Minimum total length, including separator if defined, for the resulting password.
-Default `20`

----

     -s STRING

 Separator to insert between individual words.
 Will be taken as-is.
-Default `-`
+Default is blank.

 ---

+    -l INTEGER

+Minimum total length of password, including separator if defined.
+Default `20`

+---
     -c

-Switch to tell `horse` whether to capitalize each word in the resulting password.
+Capitalize each word in the resulting password.
 Default `true`